covid-19-impact-lab/liss-questionnaires/docs/source/index.rst

 Welcome to the CoViD-19 Impact Lab LISS Questionnaire documentation!
 ================================================================================

 This page contains the documentation of questionnaires created by the `CoViD-19 Impact Lab <https://covid-19-impact-lab.readthedocs.io/en/latest/>`_ in the `LISS Panel <https://www.lissdata.nl/>`_.
-The questionnaires are used to survey participants of the LISS Panel on their experiences, expectations, and socio-economic situation during the 2020 coronavirus pandemic.
+The questionnaires are used to survey participants of the `LISS Panel <https://www.lissdata.nl/>`_ on their experiences, expectations, and socio-economic situation during the 2020 coronavirus pandemic.
 The surveys are divided into multiple waves, all of which will be documented here.

+The results from the surveys can be explored in an `interactive dashboard <https://covid-19-impact-lab.iza.org/app>`_.

 .. toctree::
    :maxdepth: 3

    wave-1/index

+For access to the full data, please refer to the information provided by CentERdata `here <https://www.lissdata.nl/access-data>`_.